TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 `Pattern<TInput, TMatchResult>` class.
 The only reason to implement this interface instead of extending the class is if your patern already extends a different class.
 If that's the case, then making your class a pattern breaks the single responsibility principle.
 So don't do that.

-## Null Values

-The result of a pattern's match can be `null`.
-This is why the `MatchResult<T>` type can contain a `null` value.

-## LINQ to Patterns

-The `Matchmaker.Linq` namespace provides several extension methods for patterns:

- - `Select` maps a pattern's result value if it's successful.
- - `Pipe` creates a patern pipeline - the result of the first pattern is the input of the second pattern.
- - `Cast` casts a pattern's to a specified type.
-It's the same as piping a pattern to the `Type` pattern.
- - `Bind` flat-maps a pattern's result.
-If a pattern's result is successful, it calls the specified function and passes the result to it.
-The function returns another pattern which is then used to match the input.
-The second pattern's result is the final result.
- - `Where` filters the pattern's result if it's successful.
- - `And`, `Or` and `Xor` compose two patterns.
-The resulting pattern ignores the patterns' transformations and returns the input if successful.
- - `Compose` is the same as the three methods above, but the composition type is passed to it as well.
- - `Cached` returns a pattern which matches the same as the specified pattern, but caches its results in a null-safe hash table.
-Every input will be matched only once - if it's matched again, the result will be taken from the cache.
-The caching process is not thread-safe.

-## Immutability

-Every predefined pattern, and patterns returned by the `CreatePattern` and extension methods are immutable.
-Calling an extension method on a pattern returns a new pattern - the old one is unchanged.

-An exception is the pattern returned by the `Cached` method, which is not immutable - it holds a mutable cache.
-But if a pattern is referentially transparent (its `Match` method always returns the same result for the same input and doesn't have any side effects), then the caching pattern based on it can be thought of as immutable as well, because it doesn't matter how many times the base pattern's `Match` method is called.

 Next article: [Match expressions](expressions.md)